aktau/aktau.github.com/content/contact.md

 Professionally, I tend to do **freelancing** but have also worked **full-time as an employee**.
 I've performed a variety of interesting roles, you can read more about it in my [résumé](/cv-alt/cv.pdf).
-In short, I do full-stack web development, server software, desktop software, database operations, deployment, anything except for embedded development really (though I would like to get into that as well at some point).
+In short, I do **full-stack web development, server software, desktop software, database operations, deployment**, anything except for embedded development really (though I would like to get into that as well at some point).

-I believe that in the world of software, having a perspective from many sub-disciplines is a very good thing.
+I believe that in the world of software, having a perspective from many subdisciplines is a good thing.
 Having ever done one thing has its specialization advantages but also suffers from diminishing returns.
+While exploring different subdisciplines in this field in my experience has a positive feedback effect on the other subdisciplines.
+In other words, the adage "jack of all trades, master of none" is even less applicable in the software business than in others.
+Learning isn't a zero-sum game.
+(of course you shouldn't take this to extremes, learning how to declare a variable in one language won't make you a better programmer in another nor teach you how to manage a project).

 In case of doubt, don't hesitate to shoot me a mail to see if I'm free or could work with you on the next big thing.

-In my spare time I also enjoy hacking on side-projects, such as a tiny [3D engine](https://github.com/warfare/prototype) or some [optimization algorithm](https://github.com/Aktau/Scalaga) experiments (with [ants](https://github.com/Aktau/Scalants)!).
+In my spare time I enjoy hacking on side-projects, such as a tiny [3D engine](https://github.com/warfare/prototype) or some [optimization algorithm](https://github.com/Aktau/Scalaga) experiments (with [ants](https://github.com/Aktau/Scalants)!).
 (or some really tiny things, like a little executable that [hides your mouse pointer on linux](https://github.com/Aktau/hhpc) when you haven't moved it in a while).